EitharIsmail/EitharIsmail/README.md

 ## 👋 Eithar Moutasim

 **AI Researcher**

-🧪 I am building projects that span AI, neuroscience and healthcare.
+🧪 Building projects that span AI, neuroscience and healthcare.
 <!--
 **EitharIsmail/EitharIsmail** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.